section-engineering-education/engineering-education/content/articles/class-data-sharing-in-java-with-examples/index.md

 ### Controlling the Sharing of Class Data Manually
 Data exchange across classes is allowed by default.
 You have the option of manually enabling and deactivating this function.
 Here are some more command-line parameters to aid with troubleshooting and diagnostics:
 - `Xshare:off` is the default setting.
-Sets whether or not class data may be shared.
+This sets whether or not class data may be shared.
 - `Xshare:on` signifies that the file is available for sharing to enable the exchange of class information.
 If you cannot activate the class data sharing feature, an error message will be shown, and the software will shut down.
 - `Xshare:on` Due to the operating system's use of address space layout randomization, this option can only be used for testing.
 Do not depend upon it to avoid occasional failures.
 Data loss is dangerous when using this option in production settings.
 - The auto-sharing feature of `Xshare`.To default to class data sharing.
 Enable student data sharing across classes wherever workable.